 - Works of art, historical treasures, and other similar assets:

-a.
-With cost at date of purchase or a valuation at date of receipt greater than $10,000 will be identified, capitalized and recorded in the Minnesota State Colleges and Universities Equipment/Capital Asset Module but will not be depreciated.
+- With cost at date of purchase or a valuatioa.
+Cost at date of purchase or a valuation at date of receipt greater than $10,000 will be identified, capitalized, and recorded in the Minnesota State Colleges and Universities Equipment Module but will not be depreciated.<

-b.
-Items whether donated or purchased will not be depreciated.
+- Items, whether donated or purchased, will not be depreciated.

 - Infrastructure project costs equal to or greater than $250,000.
 Buildings will not be considered infrastructure assets unless they are an ancillary part of a network of infrastructure assets.

-a.
-Library collections will be depreciated using a composite method
+- Library collections will be depreciated using a composite method.

-b.
-Library collections once fully depreciated will be considered "disposed."
-Asset and accumulated depreciation amounts for "disposed" library materials will be adjusted to zero.
+- Library collections once fully depreciated will be considered disposed.
+Asset and accumulated depreciation amounts for disposed library materials will be adjusted to zero.
 A physical inventory will not be completed for library materials.